Ellerhold/fs2es-indexer/README.md

 You can tweak the `/etc/fs2es-indexer/es-index-mapping.json` and `es-index-settings.json` to your hearts content and the indexer will recreate the index if necessary.
-You can add more multifields (like `fulltext` with different analyzers, etc.), but please be aware that the indexer only populates `path.real` and `file.filename`.
+You can add more multifields (like `fulltext` with different analyzers, etc.), but please be aware that the indexer only populates `path.real` and `file.filename` directly.
+Elasticsearch will populate multifields ("subfields") of these 2, but fs2es-indexer wont automatically add more fields just by you adding them into the mapping.

 If you need more data, please create an issue or a PR :)